 GL’s T1 E1 test platform supports selective signaling in accordance with FAA-STD-054 for the analog G/G interface.
 SS1 Emulator (Dialer) application provides the ability to setup and dial tone sequences that make up SS1 dial digits.
 SS1 Analyzer detects and analyzes tone sequences that make up SS1 dial digits.
 Sequences of pulse and guard tones are detected, decoded, and assembled into their corresponding dial digits.
 The tone sequences are also verified for compliance against a “specification” parameter which can correspond to published standards or user criteria.

 In analog circuits, channel bandwidth is divided into a 300 – 3400 Hz “voiceband” used for speech and/or data, and a “supervisory band” centered at 2400/2600/2800 Hz used for the signaling tone.
 Because both the supervisory signal (SF Tone on Idle and Active modes) and line traffic are carried in the same channel, filters are normally required at each end of the connection to separate out the line signal from the voiceband traffic.

 MAPS™ CAS Single Frequency (SF) simulator can generate signaling tone on Idle and Active Modes with configurable operational frequency (2400/2600/2800 Hz) bands for analog G/G interface.
 It also has efficient filters to extract Voice from line signals and filters to inform the state of the remote-end efficiently.

 Other related features include -

-- Selection to SF signalling on Idle and Active mode operation
+- Selection to SF signaling on Idle and Active mode operation

 - User control on call to Terminate, Answer, Reject calls